Ironwood Meta Key Agreement and Authentication Protocol: Meta Key Agreement and Authentication Protocol (MKAAP)

 \section{Meta Key Agreement and Authentication Protocol (MKAAP)}

-We now introduce the notion of a meta key agreement and authentication protocol which is not a true public key crypto system but has many of the features of a public key cryptosystem.
-Specifically, while it does require secure provisioning of each device by a Trusted Third Party (TTP), once provisioned, devices can authenticate to each other offline without further support.
-By a {\em device}, we mean a machine that can execute a cryptographic protocol and be capable of transmitting and receiving messages.
+We now introduce the notion of a meta key agreement and authentication protocol which is not a true public-key crypto system but has many of the features of a public-key cryptosystem.
+Specifically, while it does initially require secure provisioning of each device by a Trusted Third Party (TTP), after this devices can authenticate to each other offline without further support.
+Here by {\em device} we mean a Probabilistic Polynomial-Time Turing Machine (PPTM) that can execute a cryptographic protocol and be capable of transmitting and receiving messages.

-10pt {\bf Definition (MKAAP)} Assume there is a network consisting of a Home Device (HD) and a set of other devices ($D_i$, i=1,2,3,\ldots) that communicate with the HD over an open channel.
-Assume that there is a TTP which has distributed secret information to the HD and the other devices.
+10pt {\bf Definition (MKAAP)} Assume there is a network consisting of a Home Device (HD) and a set of other devices $D_i$, $i=1, 2, 3, \ldots$ that communicate with the HD over an open channel.\footnote{While the open channel may be a unicast or multicast medium, authentication between HD and $D_i$ is 1:1.} Assume that there is a TTP which has distributed secret information to the HD and the other devices.
 An MKAAP is an algorithm with the following properties:

-{\it 8pt $\bullet$ The MKAAP allows the HD to authenticate (and/or be authenticated by) and obtain a shared secret with any $D_i$ over an open channel.
-8pt $\bullet$ It is infeasible for an attacker, eavesdropping on the open communication channel between the HD and a device $D_i$, to obtain the shared secret assuming the attacker does not know the secret keys distributed by the TTP.
-8pt $\bullet$ The private keys of the $D_i$ are provided by the TTP, fixed, and are not known to the HD.
+{\it 6pt $\bullet$ The MKAAP allows the HD to authenticate (and/or be authenticated by) and obtain a shared secret with any $D_i$ over an open channel.
+6pt $\bullet$ It is infeasible for an attacker, eavesdropping on the open communication channel between the HD and a device $D_i$, to obtain the shared secret assuming the attacker does not know the secret information distributed by the TTP.
+6pt $\bullet$ The private keys of the $D_i$ are provided by the TTP, fixed, and are not known to the HD.
 The TTP may update the keys over time.
-8pt $\bullet$ The private key of the HD may be ephemeral and is not known to any of the $D_i$'s, or it may be provided by the TTP.
+6pt $\bullet$ The private key of the HD may be ephemeral and is not known to any of the $D_i$'s, or it may be provided by the TTP.

-8pt $\bullet$ If an attacker can break into one of the devices $D_i$ and obtain its private key, then only the security of that particular device is breached, all other devices remain secure. }
+6pt $\bullet$ If an attacker can break into one of the devices $D_i$ and obtain its private key, then only the security of that particular device is breached; all other devices remain secure.
+6pt $\bullet$ An attacker is assumed to be a Probabilistic Polynomial-Time Turing Machine (PPTM) and/or a machine capable of running a quantum method like Shor\cite{shor} or Grover\cite{grover}, capable of passive eavesdropping on all communications between the HD and $D_i$, and can actively attempt to impersonate an HD or $D_i$, using the other side as an oracle. }